-Following this framework, Article 69 fits the definition of collateral review.

-After direct review is over - concluding with the finality of judgment under Article 57(c)(2) after Article 65 review - a servicemember can apply for collateral review through Article 69.
-The Article 69 time limits are "waivable for good cause":

-TJAG "may, for good cause shown, extend the period for submission of an application."
-Article 69(b) (2018 and 2022).
-That TJAG may extend the Article 69 deadline for up to three years after Article 65 review weighs in favor of Article 69 review being collateral in nature.
-See id.
-It seems unlikely that Congress would want to allow delay of the finality of direct appellate review for such a long period.
+Following this framework, Article 69 (2019) review fit the definition of collateral review.
+After direct review was over - concluding with the finality of judgment under Article 57(c)(2) after Article 65(d) review - a servicemember could apply for collateral review through Article 69.
+The Article 69 time limits were "waivable for good cause": TJAG "may, for good cause shown, extend the period for submission of an application" for up to three years after Article 65 review.
+Article 69(b) (2019).
+Such a prolonged timeline weighs in favor of Article 69 review being collateral in nature.7 It seems unlikely that Congress would want to allow delay of the finality of direct appellate review for such an extended period.